 - Deactivate this user's record to prevent the user from logging in to the site until their record is reactivated by a Super Admin.
 Super Admins can deactivate user records in a Higher Logic-managed community without affecting their status in your database (if applicable).

-- Moderate the user, meaning all of their discussion posts, blog posts, ideation posts, and library entries require admin approval before appearing on your community site.
+- Moderate the user, meaning all of their discussion posts, blog posts, ideation posts, and library entries require admin approval before appearing in your site.
 If a user is moderated, this option becomes Remove Moderation.
 See Moderate Users.

 TIP: The Moderation column is hidden by default.
 Scroll to the bottom of the page, click the columns link under the list, and check the Moderation box.
 This column will now display so that you can see who among your users is moderated.

-- Click Delete to navigate to the Manage Compliance page, where you can manage this, and other users', compliance settings.
+- Click Delete to navigate to the Manage Compliance page, where you can manage this, and other users', personal data to satisfy compliance regulations.
 See Compliance, Activity Requests, and Data Deletion.

 Email a user